minecraft-linux/mcpelauncher-manifest/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. v0.3.0-AppImage-x86_64-0.0.677 (build 677)]
  - Installation Type [e.g. AppImage, flatpak, dmg or built from source]

-Not supported is a similar looking app in the snap store.

 **Additional context**
 Add any other context about the problem here.